Prodigy-Hacking/ProdigyMathGameHacking/.github/pull_request_template.md

 ## Screenshots
 <!--
-If this PR touches the interface of the bot, add screenshots here.
+If this PR touches the interface of anything in this repository, add screenshots here.
 -->